Carol has learned over time that cooking can be fun. Read how cooking became pleasant and no longer a chore.

 My second excuse for staying away from the kitchen was the home economics lessons that I had to take in high school.
 We were taught the "correct" way to cook.
-Did you know that there is a correct way to do everything, including how to measure food?
-I found this too fussy, and frankly, annoying.
-I have since come to realize that my cake will rise, whether I level off the cup of flour or not!
+Did you know that there is a correct way to do everything in the kitchen, including how to measure food?
+I found this too fussy—and frankly—too annoying.
+I have since come to realize that my cake will rise whether I level off the cup of flour or not!

 The third thing that kept me from cooking was cookbooks.
-Today's recipe books are far much more fun and user friendly than in the past.
-I’m sorry, I guess I’m just really shallow, but I prefer to use cookbooks that have nice glossy, colorful pictures.
-There are also lots of entertaining cooking shows on TV which both teach you how to cook and are packed with brilliant, inspiring ideas for healthy meals.
+Today's recipe books are far more fun and user-friendly than those produced in the past.
+I’m sorry, I guess I’m just really shallow, but I prefer to use cookbooks that have nice, glossy, colorful pictures.
+There are also lots of entertaining cooking shows on TV that teach you how to cook and are packed with brilliant, inspiring ideas for healthy meals.

 The internet is also a great source of cooking inspiration to me.
 I love to visit Pinterest and check out all those pins of delicious looking meals.
-It’s great to have such a gigantic pool of ideas, all of that cooking inspiration there just luring me in; from drinks, to decorated cakes (I might even try to make one, one day), and even the healthy meals on Pinterest, I can get inspired to cook (and eat) at the click of a mouse.
+It’s great to have such a gigantic pool of ideas at my fingertips. all of that cooking inspiration just lures me in.
+Between the drinks, the decorated cakes (I might even try to make one, one day), and the delectable-yet-healthy meals on Pinterest, I can get inspired to cook (and eat) at the click of a mouse.

 What really helped me overcome my kitchen phobia was the fact that I learned that I don't have to follow every recipe word for word.
 I can improvise!
 I can take out any ingredient I don't want (or don't have) and put something else in there instead.
 Cooking became so much easier when I realized that I don’t have to follow the rules.
-I actually even enjoy cooking now, it's become a relaxing, creative outlet.
-Who knows, maybe I’ll also be posting my wares on Pinterest one of these days.
+I actually even enjoy cooking now—it's become a relaxing creative outlet.
+Who knows, maybe I’ll also be posting my creations on Pinterest one of these days.